passionlim/intensive/RolePlay_Reservations.md

 Jeniffer : Yes, what information do you want to know?

-Google: I reserved the concert for today last week.
-But I couldn't find my reservation on your website.
-Could you check my reservation?
+Google: My wife and I want to watch the concert on next weekend, is it available for 2 on next Saturday?

+Jeniffer : Sure, There are 2 time slots, Earlier one is 2pm, Later one is 5pm. which time do you prefer?

+Google: Ok...
+Let's make it at 2pm.
+I've heard that there are a couple of seat types in the concert, Could you explain  What kind of seats do you offer for the concert and how much is it for each of them?

+Jeniffer : We have VIP seat for closer view to stage and thre is also regular seat on first and second floor.

+Google :

-Jeniffer : Sure, Would you let me know your name and phone number?
+Can you let me know your name and phone number for reservation?

-Google: Google Lim,

 ----